Conceptual

 When you run a build, Vercel automatically generates a new token and assigns it to the VERCEL_OIDC_TOKEN environment variable.
 You can then exchange the token for short-lived access tokens with your cloud provider.

-When your application invokes a serverless function, the OIDC token is set to the x-vercel-oidc-token header on the function's Request object.
+When your application invokes a function, the OIDC token is set to the x-vercel-oidc-token header on the function's Request object.

 Vercel does not generate a fresh OIDC token for each execution but caches the token for a maximum of 45 minutes.
 While the token has a Time to Live (TTL) of 60 minutes, Vercel provides the difference to ensure the token doesn't expire within the lifecycle of a function's maximum execution duration.